BU-EC552/EC552SaturnLab/FinalProjectSaturnSearch/Code/README.md

 Authors: Cullen Paulisick, Josh Singh, Ryan Schneider, Nikhil Gupta

 # Motivation:
-he identification and implementation of new synthetic parts within a larger synthetic design is tedious and prone to human error.
+The identification and implementation of new synthetic parts within a larger synthetic design is tedious and prone to human error.
 Foundries need access to robust data infrastructure.

 Imagine if researchers always had a ‘TL;DR’ option for automatically scraping synthetic biology parts from existing publications...